Claude Cowork for accounting firms: secure books, close, and tax work for Canadian CPAs

 Book a 30-minute call to scope Claude Cowork for your practice safely →

-Task What Cowork does The guardrail
+Task What to test The guardrail

 QuickBooks reconciliation Matches transactions and flags discrepancies Scope to one client; the accountant reviews